Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The permit can also be used to transplant up to 20 trees.

-‘This is the most popular time of year for the permit,’ says Wendy Machan, information specialist with Alberta Agriculture, Forestry and Rural Economic Development.
+‘This is the most popular time of year for the permit,’ says Wendy Machan, information specialist with the Alberta government.

 Last year, nearly 18,000 Alberta families harvested Christmas trees with the permit.
 Getting a Personal Use Forest Products Permit before harvesting Crown trees is the law.
 The permit is only valid for personal use tree cutting, not for re-selling trees.